 Ask for paper samples, ask for advice, ask for a test print.
 Print companies usually keep catalogs of past work so that you can flick through to get an idea of what you can expect.
 Experiment on several paper types and thickness too.
 Always do a sample print before booking in a massive print job.
 In case the results are not satisfactory, the values colours can be adjusted to suit your liking.

 Hope that this helped improve your understanding of print.
-Check out my shop for invitations too!
-I promise you they are all CMYK ready for you to print.
-If you have a story I would love to hear about it. 😁 Share your good and bad experiences in the comments below! 👇👇👇
+Check out my shop for some fun printables!
+I promise you they are all CMYK ready for print.
+If you have a story I would love to hear about it. ?
+Share your good and bad experiences in the comments below! ???